Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: Realisation fibrations and semi-Segal spaces

-Let $\mcD^{\simeq} \subset \mcD$ denote the sub-simplicial space consisting of those simplices for which every one-dimensional edge is an equivalence.
-This is a Segal space and in each simplicial degree it is a union of connected components of $\mcD_n$.
-We want to show that the following map is surjective:

-Once we know that $I$ is surjective lemma \ref{lem:locCart-lifting-cirterion} applies since degenerate $1$-simplices are in particular equivalences.
-The map is a fibration since $\mcC \to \mcD$ was assumed to be a Reedy-fibration, so, if we can show that it is a weak equivalence, surjectivity follows.

-Now the same proof as for \ref{lem:Cart-gdCart} applies: we only need to check that the respective squares are homotopy Cartesian at those $\gs \in \mcD_{n+1}$ for which $d_{n+1}\gs \in \mcD_{n}$ lies in $\mcD_n^\simeq \subset \mcD_n$.
-Note that in particular the critical step where we apply corollary \ref{lem:cubical-po-law} works just as well for locally Cartesian edges. \end{proof}
+\begin{rem} In the proof of \cite[Lemma 3.6]{St17} the second diagram is incorrect because the condition (iii) does not imply that the bottom map of this diagram is an equivalence.
+However, the underlying proof idea is still correct, and hence the proof is easily fixed as follows:

+The missing part of the of the proof is to show that the front square of the following cube is homotopy Cartesian.
+This is what is referred to as ``the total square in (9)" there.

+The back square of this cube is homotopy Cartesian by the assumption that $e$ is $P$-Cartesian.
+The top square fits into a diagram as follows:

+Here the right-hand square and the outside rectangle are both homotopy Cartesian by the Segal condition, and hence the pullback pasting lemma \ref{lem:pb-pasting} implies that the left square is homotopy Cartesian.
+This shows that the top square of the cube is homotopy Cartesian and a similar argument shows the same for the bottom square.
+Now the cubical pasting lemma \ref{cor:cubical-po-law} implies that the front square of the cube is homotopy Cartesian, which is what we claimed.
+The rest of the proof proceeds as in \cite{St17}. \end{rem}

-We now recover \cite[3.11(iii)]{St18} plus a version for locally (co)Cartesian fibrations: \begin{cor} Let $P: \mcC \to \mcD$ be as in lemma \ref{lem:simplicial-str}. \begin{itemize} \item If $P$ is (co)Cartesian, then $P^\gd:\mcC^\gd \to \mcD^\gd$ is a (co)Cartesian fibration of quasicategories. \item If $P$ is locally (co)Cartesian, then $P^\gd:\mcC^\gd \to \mcD^\gd$ is a locally (co)Cartesian fibration of quasicategories. \end{itemize} \end{cor} \begin{proof} We show the first point.
-By definition of a Cartesian fibration between semi-Segal spaces we know that $\mcC_1^{P-cart} \to \mcC_1 \times_{\mcC_0} \mcD_1$ is $\pi_0$-surjective.
-It also is a fibration and hence has to be surjective, which remains true after applying $(\blank)^\gd$.
-Seeing as $P$-Cartesian implies $P^\gd$-Cartesian by the first part of the proof this showes that for every edge $f \in \mcD_1$ and $y \in \mcC_0$ with $d_if = P(y)$ there is a $P^\gd$-Cartesian lift $e \in \mcC_1$ with $P(e) = f$ and $d_i f = x$.
-In other words, $P^\gd$ is a Cartesian fibration. \end{proof}
+We now recover \cite[3.11(iii)]{St18} plus a version for locally (co)Cartesian fibrations: \begin{cor} Let $P: X \to Y$ be a weakly unital Reedy fibration of weakly unital Reedy-fibrant semi-Segal spaces.
+Equip $X^\gd$ and $Y^\gd$ with the compatible simplicial structures from lemma \ref{lem:simplicial-str}. \begin{itemize} \item If $P$ is (co)Cartesian, then $P^\gd:X^\gd \to Y^\gd$ is a (co)Cartesian fibration of quasicategories. \item If $P$ is locally (co)Cartesian, then $P^\gd:X^\gd \to Y^\gd$ is a locally (co)Cartesian fibration of quasicategories. \end{itemize} \end{cor} \begin{proof} The first point follows directly from lemma \ref{lem:Cart-gdCart} as in \cite{St18}.
+We will prove the second point using the first.